emmanuelepp/go-http-server-tcp/README.md

 ```
 ## 📬 Example Requests (with curl)

-Test the server locally or in Docker using these commands:
+Test the server locally using these commands:

 ```bash
 # GET /